 Yorkshire born soprano Jenny Stafford possesses ‘a voice of immense beauty and a modern, pragmatic sincerity' (Libby Purves) and is cultivating a successful career on both operatic and concert stages.
-Highlights of the 16/17 Season include Jenny’s Royal Albert Hall debut as the soprano soloist in Mozart’s Requiem and Exsultate, jubilate conducted by Brian Kay, performing the role of Pied Piper (Jonathan Willcock’s The Pied Piper of Hamelin) with Opera North Children’s Chorus and covering the role of Frasquita (Carmen) for The Grange Festival.
-In the 2017/2018 season, Jenny will perform the role of Annina (Verdi’s La traviata) at Longborough Festival Opera and Sarah (James MacMillan's Clemency) for Dutch National Opera.
+In the 2017/2018 season, Jenny makes her Dutch National Opera debut as Sarah Clemency (James MacMillan), performs Annina La traviata with Longborough Festival Opera and covers Alice Ford Falstaff with the Royal Liverpool Philharmonic Orchestra under Vasily Petrenko.
+Highlights of the 2016/2017 Season included Jenny’s Royal Albert Hall debut in Mozart’s Requiem and Exsultate, jubilate conducted by Brian Kay, performing the role of Pied Piper The Pied Piper of Hamelin (Jonathan Willcocks) with Opera North Children’s Chorus and covering the role of Frasquita Carmen for The Grange Festival.

 Jenny studied at the Royal Academy of Music where she won the Isabel Jay Operatic Prize and Dame Eva Turner Operatic Award.
 In 2015 she was a semi-finalist in the Kathleen Ferrier Awards, performing at the Wigmore Hall, a finalist in the Maureen Lehane Vocal Awards and was awarded 2nd prize at the Dean & Chadlington Singing Competition.